cancer32/BiGen/README.md

-# make-gujarati-names
+# BiGen: Bigram Name Generator
-A bigram language model trained to predict Gujarati names based on the given dataset.
-It generates names per character basis using the Feed forward neural network
+A bigram language model trained to predict person names based on the given dataset.
+It generates names per character basis using the Feed forward neural network.
+The model is trained on datasets containing male and female names in the Gujarati language.
+However, it can be adapted to train on datasets in any language.

 # Requirements
 - Python 3.10